Take a fresh look at your lifestyle.

 A community gathering in Igbo cultureby Sonika Agarwal (https://unsplash.com/@sonika_agarwal)

-It’s not just about the groom and the bride’s immediate family.
+It’s not just about the groom and the bride’s immediate families.

 The entire community gets involved in the process.